CAREERS IN THE SUBSEA INDUSTRY

 It’s a big step, and one that requires total commitment, but the returns can be substantial and subsea work can offer an exciting and rewarding career.

-It’s a career that can take you to all four corners of the world – working in locations as diverse as the North Sea, the Indian Ocean or off the coast of Africa.
-And if you would prefer to work closer to home, you can choose to focus on inshore work instead.
+It’s a career that can take you to all four corners of the world – working in locations as diverse as the North Sea, the Gulf of Mexico or the Indian Ocean.
+On the other hand divers and ROV pilots may work closer to home if they choose to focus on inshore work

-Click on an option below to find out more about different subsea careers:
+Click on an option below to find out more about a different subsea careers:

 ASSISTANT LIFE SUPPORT TECHNICIAN